IQSS/Zelig/README.md

 Installing and Loading Zelig
 ----------------------------

-If you haven't already done so, open your R console and install Zelig:
+If you haven't already done so, open your R console and install Zelig.

-    install.packages('Zelig')
+We recommend installing Zelig with the zeligverse package.
+This installs core Zelig and ancillary packages at once.

+    install.packages('zeligverse')

-Alternatively you can install the development version with:
+Alternatively you can install the development version of Zelig with:

     devtools::install_github('IQSS/Zelig')

 Once Zelig is installed, load it:

-    library(Zelig)
+    library(zeligverse)

 Building Models
 ---------------

 Let’s assume we want to estimate the effect of education on fertility.
-Since fertility is a continuous variable, least squares is an appropriate model choice.
-We first create a Zelig least squares object:
+Since fertility is a continuous variable, least squares (`ls`) is an appropriate model choice.
+To estimate our model, we call the `zelig()` function with three two arguments: equation, model type, and data:

-    # initialize Zelig5 least squares object
-    z5 <- zls$new()

-To estimate our model, we call the `zelig()` method, which is a function that is internal to the Zelig object.
-We pass the `zelig()` method two
-arguments: equation and data:
+    # load data
+    data(swiss)

     # estimate ls model
-    z5$zelig(Fertility ~ Education, data = swiss)
+    z5_1 <- zelig(Fertility ~ Education, model = "ls", data = swiss)

+    ## How to cite this model in Zelig:
+    ##   R Core Team.
+2007.
+    ##   ls: Least Squares Regression for Continuous Dependent Variables
+    ##   in Christine Choirat, Christopher Gandrud, James Honaker, Kosuke Imai, Gary King, and Olivia Lau,
+    ##   "Zelig: Everyone's Statistical Software," http://zeligproject.org/

     # model summary
-    summary(z5)
+    summary(z5_1)

     ## Model:
     ##